furkanturan/abcpdf/readme.md

 # ABC &rightarrow; LaTeX &rightarrow; PDF

-This is a simple tool to convert ABC (formatted music) to PDF (music sheet).
-First, it embeds them into a LaTeX file as vector images, then compiles the LaTeX files to PDF.
+This repo provides a set of scripts to convert ABC (formatted music) to PDF (music sheet).
+First, it embeds ABC sheet into a LaTeX file as vector image(s), then compiles the LaTeX files to PDF.

-It also creates produces inpput file for the [abclisten](https://github.com/furkanturan/abclisten) subrepository, which turns the ABC files into online sheet music and make them playable.
+It also produces input file for the [abclisten](https://github.com/furkanturan/abclisten) subrepository, which turns the ABC files into an online sheet music and make them playable.

 ## How to use?

-* Type your music sheet using abc notation, and add it to the main directory with `.abc` extension.
+* Type a music sheet using ABC notation, and add it to the main directory with `.abc` extension.

 * Provide extra info in a file having the same name as the `.abc` file, but with an `.info` extention.
 For now, only several info fields are supported.

   * A title to the PDF.
   * The date it is added.
-You can leave it empty.
+For me, this is the date, on which I started practicing the specific song.
   * A scaling factor for the sheet in the PDF file.
-  * If the `.abc` file does not set the tempo, you can provide the tempo information here.
-This will not be printed to the TEX file, but will be used if the file is compiled for the listener.
+  * If the `.abc` file does not set the tempo, this field can provide the tempo information.
+This will not be printed to the TEX file, but will be used if the file is compiled for the [abclisten](https://github.com/furkanturan/abclisten).

   You can create the info file as: